VincentK1991/VincentK1991.github.io/_posts/2020-5-27-Bayesian-regression-tutorial.md

 </p>
 </details>

-And here is how to deal with it.
+And here is one way to deal with it.
+You control for a confounding variable.

 {% highlight python %}
 with pm.Model() as pipe_confound: